-You can reach to the maximum people without limit of geographical boundaries using social media.
+You can reach the maximum number of people without the limitations of geographical boundaries using social media.

 You may find hundreds of social websites where you can post articles, images even short videos too.
 Be creative while crafting posts for social media.

-However, you’ll need to put consistent efforts, including the trends analysis, posting the valuable content, engaging with audiences, and measuring the campaign performance.
+However, you’ll need to put consistent effort into the trends analysis, posting valuable content, engaging with audiences, and measuring the campaign performance.